ankur93/Ansible/README.md

-# Ansible Playbook for setting up service account
+# Ansible Playbook for setting following roles:
+1. service account,
+1. Docker

 ## Running this script on local machine